Merrcurys/Oxygen-Theme/README.md

 1. Open VS Code Extensions Marketplace
 2. Search for **"Oxygen Theme"**
 3. Click `Install`
 4. Activate via `Ctrl/Cmd + Shift + P` → "Preferences: Color Theme" → "Oxygen"

+> As a temporary solution, while the theme is not in the VSC store, I suggest you download this archive and move it to `C:\Users\User\.vscode\extensions.` After that, you will find it in the extensions window.

 Support
 Found a bug or have suggestions?